digidrills/react-samples/react-charts/README.md

 -  npm  start cmd to run project

 Points To Consider When Developing
-- make sure all version u installing matches above version numbers.
+- make sure all versions matches above version numbers.
 - make sure react-bootstrap is installed.

 THIS REPO HAS FOLL.
 FILES